 TA-2U Universal and Series-2 Leveling Head

-In 2016 RRS discontinued the TA-2 series-2 leveling head, and the Universal Leveling Head and combined them both into one new product called the TA-2U Leveling Head.
-It has a much lighter and lower profile design than the previous heads that it replaces.
+In 2016, RRS discontinued the TA-2 Series-2 leveling head and the Universal Leveling Head, merging both into a new product called the TA-2U Leveling Head.
+It has a much lighter and lower-profile design compared to the heads it replaces.
+This combined design allows it to be used on the apex of a Series-2 TVC tripod (see above photo), and it also features a 3/8″-16 thread at the bottom for universal attachment to other tripods.

 RRS Series 3 Leveling Head TA-3